On finite dimensional representations of finite W-superalgebras: Abstract

 \section{Abstract}

-Let $\ggg=\ggg_{\bar{0}}+\ggg_{1}$ be a basic Lie superalgebra, $\mathcal{W}_0$ (resp. $\mathcal{W}$) be the finite W-(resp. super-) algebras constructed from a fixed nilpotent element in $\ggg_{\bar{0}}$.
-Based on a relation between finite W-algebra $\mathcal{W}_0$ and W-superalgebra $\mathcal{W}$ found recently by the author and Shu, we study the finite dimensional representations of finite W-superalgebras in this paper.
-We first formulate and prove a version of Premet's conjecture for the finite W-superalgebras from basic simple Lie superalgebras.
-As in the W-algebra case, the Premet's conjecture is very close to give a classification to the finite dimensional simple $\mathcal{W}$-modules.
-In the case of $\ggg$ is a Lie superalgebras of basic type \Rmnum{1}, we prove the set of simple $\mathcal{W}$-supermodules is bijective with that of simple $\mathcal{W}_0$-modules; presenting a triangular decomposition to the tensor product of $\mathcal{W}$ with a Clifford algebra, we also give an algorithm to compute the character of finite dimensional simple $\mathcal{W}$-supermodules with integral central character.
+We first formulate and prove a version of Premet's conjecture for finite W-superalgebras associated to basic Lie superalgebras.
+As in the case of W-algebras, Premet's conjecture is very close to giving a classification of finite dimensional simple modules of finite W-superalgebras.
+In the case of basic type \Rmnum{1} Lie superalgebras, we classify the finite dimensional simple supermodules with integral central character and give an algorithm to compute their characters based on the $\ggg_{\bar{0}}$-rough structure of $\ggg$-modules.

-\section{introduction}
+\section{Introduction}